Vibe Coding vs Research-Driven Development

 Turn Your Coding Agent into a Marketing Agent

-This is the transformation Rampify enables.
-One MCP connection gives your AI access to real market data, spec-driven content planning, and deterministic verification.
-The same agent that writes your code now researches, plans, builds, and verifies your content.
+Most AI marketing tools sit outside your editor and pretend the agent writing your code is a different agent than the one writing your content.
+Rampify rejects that split.
+One MCP connection gives your AI access to real market data, spec driven content planning, and deterministic verification, so the same agent that writes your code now researches, plans, builds, and verifies your content.

 1